Profiling presence patterns and segmenting user locations from cell phone data: Conclusions

+We provide a novel method to infer the two critical locations, home, and workplace, using passively-collected mobile phone data.
+Our method is based on behavioral patterns at locations and performs much better than existing methods.
+We apply our approach to a real-world dataset in a populated city in China to show the scalability of the technique.
+We take advantage of the behavioral information in the mobile phone dataset.
+This opportunistic dataset exists in almost every country in the world so that the method can be widely applicable.
+Moreover, our approach is generalizable to any other geo-located datasets, such as WiFi, GPS, or social platforms.

+We acknowledge that there are some limitations to our data-driven method.
+The home and workplaces of mobile phone users with flexible work locations (e.g., shippers and drivers) or workers with uncommon work schedules (e.g., night shifters) are undetectable or prone to be misidentified.
+This misspecification can be driven from the unusual pattern, which exhibits only in a small portion of the population, and is thus hard to observe from the eigenlocation reconstruction.
+Another limitation is that phone usage patterns can affect the inference result.
+For example, if individuals use landlines instead of mobile phones at home, it is hard to estimate a home or workplace for these individuals due to the unobservable presence patterns solely based on CDR.

+Though behavioral data helps to improve services for consumers~\citep{hardjono2019trusted}, some malicious companies might abuse data, which poses a high risk to society.
+Therefore, we need legislation and regulations to reduce risks, such as the Consumer Privacy Bill of Rights proposed by the Obama administration and the EU's data protection directives.
+Data companies should respect consumers' benefits and preferences on Data~\citep{stopczynski20196}.
+Meanwhile, there is a great need for a secure platform to take advantage of behavioral data while preserving data security.
+MIT Trust::DATA Consortium and OPAL platform allow researchers and practitioners to manage access to the data more securely, efficiently, and equitably, while more importantly, protecting personal data from incursion and corruption~\citep{penland2016towards,hardjono2019trusted}.

-For future research, the proposed method can be extended to cluster not only home and workplace locations but also other user locations, such as late night locations or weekend locations.
-The number of clusters can also be increased to recognize more types of user locations for different applications purposes as future research.
-The method is also useful to combine with other geographical data sources, such as land use data, Point of Interests, to infer trip purposes and activity types.
-Also, it can be further expanded to estimate commuting characteristics, such as commuting distances, departure and arrival times.
-With more data available, this method can be extended to other data with longitudinal behavioral trackings in inferring home and workplaces, such as online-social networks check-ins (Flickr, Twitter), and bank transactions.
+This work points out several future directions.
+The proposed method can extend to infer not only home and workplace but also other user locations, such as late-night locations or weekend locations.
+The clusters can be improved to label more types of user locations for different applications as future research.
+Besides, our method can extend to estimate commuting characteristics (e.g., commuting distances, departure, and arrival times) for better transit design.
+Future studies can extend our approach to combine CDR with other geographical data sources, such as land use data, and Points of Interest, to infer trip purposes and activity types.
+With more data available, such as online-social networks check-ins (Flickr, Twitter), and bank transactions, future studies can enrich the method to provide a deeper understanding of human behaviors to enhances managerial information systems.